EluciusFTW/CardGames/README.md

 ## French decks
 Of course, as we have provided the french-suited card, we also provide some decks containing these cards in this library.

-First of all, there is a base class which provides a few more useful methods already using the fact that a french card has a `Symbol` (resp. `Value`) and a `Suit`.
+First of all, there is a base class which provides a few more useful methods already using the fact that a french card has a `symbol` (resp. `value`) and a `suit`.
 The only thing an implementing class must provide is the collection of _all cards_ in the deck:
 ```cs
 public abstract class FrenchDeck : IDeck<Cards.French.Card>
 {